 Pre-Death Planning Information for Veterans

 The decision between cremation and a traditional burial is a highly personal choice.
-As more and more adults are not formally affiliated with a religious denomination, cremation is becoming increasingly popular due to shifting attitudes regarding death and increased preferences for simpler, less-ritualized funeral services.
-The following resources offer helpful information for veterans and their families for pre-death planning, as well as information on choosing the right service providers.
+As more adults are not formally affiliated with a religious denomination, cremation is becoming increasingly popular.
+Shifting attitudes regarding death and increased preferences for simpler, less-ritualized funeral services are also contributing factors.
+The following resources offer helpful information for veterans and their families for pre-death planning on veterans burial and cremation services, as well as information on choosing the right service providers.

 Image via Flickr by Beverly & Pack